The pictures below are available in limited edition ranging from 250 copies to a single one depending on the size.

 These two buses are located in a factory off the routes of tour operators who come to spend the day in the Exclusion Zone.
 Sometimes even those who come to spend several days there.
 Few people visit this factory and even those who do often pass by these somewhat isolated buses.
 This post-apocalyptic scene really caught my eye.
 It looks like a movie set.
 Better, an episode of The Walking Dead while preparing to see zombies appear from all sides!
 For my sake, I hope Daryl isn’t far away…

-Chernobyl VI
+Chernobyl VIII

 Here is a detail view of a piano found in Pripyat hospital.
 There are still many pianos in the Chernobyl Exclusion Zone.
 Like everywhere, they are often left behind when a place is abandoned.
 So when it comes to an emergency evacuation… They could have been recovered later but because of their weight, their volume and of course their radiation, it was certainly decided otherwise.